Lopez-Jordan/second-portfolio-project/README.md

 ## Description

 For this project, I created a portfolio website that displayed my previous html and css projects.
-In this project, I focused on aesthetic via UI and creating the page responsively so it would work with all devices.
-This proved to be a large task because I wasn't super familiar with media queries or flexbox until now.
+In this project, I focused on aesthetics via UI and creating the page responsively so it would work with all devices.
+This proved to be a large task because I wasn't super familiar with media queries or Flexbox until now.
 <br>
 ![Picture of my deployed website](./assets/images/screenshot.png)